knuckleswtf/scribe/docs/migrating-v2.md

 ## Changes in extracting docs
 ### [Migration Required] New syntax for array and object parameters
 The old dot notation syntax was based on Laravel's validation syntax.
 However, it had a few limitations in our case.
-It was based on PHP semantics (eg JSON objects are PHP arrays), which meant it didn't fit well for documenting types.
+It was based on PHP semantics (for instance, JSON objects are PHP arrays), which meant it didn't fit well for documenting types.
 It was also unclear whether you needed or were able to document parent fields as well as individual fields.

 So we've switched to a new syntax.
-It uses some elements of the old, but is clearer and easier to work with.
-It also makes the output more intuitive to an end user.
+It uses some elements of the old, but is clearer and easier to work with, and is based on JSON semantics.
+We believe this should make the output more intuitive to an end user.

 Here's a comparison of the two, using `@bodyParam` as an example:

 - To denote an array `cars` of elements of type `integer`.

-  **Old syntax**: `@bodyParam cars.* integer` + `@bodyParam cars array` (optional).
+  **Old syntax**: `@bodyParam cars array` (optional) + `@bodyParam cars.* integer`.

   **New syntax**: `@bodyParam cars integer[]`

 - To denote an object `cars` with a field `name` of type `string`.
 No changes!

   **Syntax**: `@bodyParam cars object` + `@bodyParam cars.name string`.

 - To denote an array of objects `cars` with each item having field `name`.

-  **Old syntax**: `@bodyParam cars.* object` + `@bodyParam cars.*.name string`.
+  **Old syntax**: `@bodyParam cars.* object` (optional) + `@bodyParam cars.*.name string`.

   **New syntax**: `@bodyParam cars object[]` + `@bodyParam cars[].name string`.

 **How to migrate:**
 You'll need to run a search through all your docblocks:
 - Replace `.*.` with `[].` (you can automate this part safely)
-- Make sure `.*` fields and fields with `array` type are replaced with the correct `x[]` type field.
+- Replace `.*` fields that have an `x` type with the correct `x[]` type field.
+- `array` is no longer a valid type.
+Replace fields that have type `array` with the correct `x[]` type field.
 - Ensure there's a parent object for any object fields.
 For instance, you can't have a `car.make string` field without a `car object` field, or a  `dogs[].name string` field without a `dogs object[]`.

 If you're using FormRequests, you don't need to worry about those.
 Scribe will transform those appropriately.